The model

 • Act in alignment with deeply held principles

-Each polarity can serve as a primary expression of leadership, while also remaining in relationship with the others.
+Each polarity may serve as a primary expression of leadership while remaining in dynamic relationship with the others.

 LEADERSHIP IDENTITY DIMENSIONS